 ISCAST Executive Director Chris Mulherin has written an easy-to-read introduction to science and Christianity.
 This attractive, large-format, illustrated book is written for students, teachers, clergy, parish groups and interested lay people.

-The book is free for new members of ISCAST; just join here then send us an email asking for your book.
+The book is free for new members of ISCAST; just join here and send us an email asking for your book.

 From the back cover